ccmucdenver/ccm-docs/docs/TermsandConditions.md

 ### Connecting from this system to the outside
 If you use ssh keys to connect from this system, such as to github or another computer account, it is highly recommended to use an ssh key with a passcode you have to type in every time.
-Otherwise, the security your other account is only as good as the protection of your files here.
+If you use an ssh key without a passcode, security of the account you are logging into is only as good as the protection of your files here.

 ### File protection and privacy